aprilschen/aprilschen.github.io/_pages/about.md

 Coursework
 ======
 Below is an abridged summary of the classes I have taken.
-I had to move twice during college, which led me to take classes from multiple institutions.
-[You can find a map of all the places I studied here](https://www.google.com/maps/d/u/0/edit?mid=1K0NMvEEmINhwXccseOiFNXS8M_5wTiM&usp=sharing).
-I've also recorded the college where I took each course below.
+I had to move twice, which led me to take classes from multiple community colleges.
+I've recorded the institution where I took each course below.

 ### Spring 2024 (In Progress)